rust-lang/rfcs/text/0000-async-project-goal-2024h2.md

 ### Stabilize async closures

 Building ergonomic APIs in async is often blocked by the lack of *async closures*.
-Async combinator-like APIs today typically make use an ordinary Rust closure that returns a future, such as the `filter` API from [`StreamExt`](https://docs.rs/futures/latest/futures/prelude/stream/trait.StreamExt.html#method.filter):
+Async combinator-like APIs today typically make use of an ordinary Rust closure that returns a future, such as the `filter` API from [`StreamExt`](https://docs.rs/futures/latest/futures/prelude/stream/trait.StreamExt.html#method.filter):

 ```rust
 fn filter<Fut, F>(self, f: F) -> Filter<Self, Fut, F>